Graduate Scholarship Program

 - If the applicant has not been listed as a dependent for the previous tax year, the gross annual household income ceiling is $50,000 or less

 - At least 3.0 GPA on a 4-point scale

-- Availability to work at least one 90-day summer tour prior to graduation and willingness to work at CIA full time after graduation
+- Two 90-day tours are preferred; however, one 90-day tour is the minimum requirement.
+Also, willingness to work at CIA full time after graduation.

 - Ability to meet the minimum requirements for joining CIA, including U.S. citizenship and a background investigation

 - Academic excellence in core subject areas

 - Relevant practical or job experience in your field of interest